OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Starter Motor & Alternator Repairs

 A slow crank on a cold morning is usually the first sign.
-Lights dimming under load, a battery that keeps going flat, a starter that clicks but won't turn over.
-These symptoms point straight at the charging and starting system, and both need to be tested properly before anything gets replaced.
+Lights dimming under load, a battery that keeps going flat, a starter that clicks but will not turn over.
+These symptoms point straight at the charging and starting system, and both need testing properly before anything gets replaced.

 Alternator and starter motor being tested on bench